Skip to main content

 Frequently Asked Questions

-- Usually no, if it stays within permitted development limits.
+Usually no, if it stays within permitted development limits.
 Volume limits are 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced properties.
 Front-facing dormers are NOT permitted development and need full planning.
-The Crystal Palace Park conservation area imposes additional design requirements — rear dormers with subordinate proportions are usually approved without issues.
-We submit a Lawful Development Certificate (£103) at Bromley or Lambeth (depending on which side of the boundary your property is on) for written confirmation that the conversion is permitted.
+The Crystal Palace Park conservation area imposes additional design requirements, so rear dormers with subordinate proportions are usually approved without issues.
+We submit a Lawful Development Certificate (£129) at Bromley or Lambeth (depending on which side of the boundary your property is on) for written confirmation that the conversion is permitted.

-- Two main effects.
-First, scaffolding setup is more involved on the steep streets — standard scaffold towers don't sit level on noticeable gradients, and we use stepped scaffolding or adjustable-leg scaffold that adds half a day to setup.
+Two main effects.
+First, scaffolding setup is more involved on the steep streets, because standard scaffold towers don't sit level on noticeable gradients, so we use stepped scaffolding or adjustable-leg scaffold that adds half a day to setup.
 Second, the steep roof pitches typical of Crystal Palace Victorian terraces give better headroom (2.4 metres at the ridge) than flatter roofs in other boroughs, which means dormer construction can be more modest.
-The two effects roughly cancel out — overall cost is comparable to neighbouring boroughs.
+The two effects roughly cancel out in practice.

-- Three reasons.
+Three reasons.
 First, accuracy: loft conversions in SE19 since 2020 means we know the typical roof structures, conservation area boundaries, and the Bromley/Lambeth/Croydon split.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including hillside scaffolding and party wall surveyor coordination.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20, 5 minutes from most Crystal Palace properties.

 Get a Free Quote for Your Crystal Palace Loft Conversions